Upper seminar "Theoretical computer science

 In this last talk on the modal mu-calculus we will show that the alternation hierarchy is in general strict, i.e. more fixpoint alternation yields more expressive power.
 Remember that on some classes of structures like finite or infinite words for example this is not the case.

 The result was first established by Bradfield in 1996, and also independently by Lenzi in that year as well.
 The proof presented in this seminar is Arnold's - particularly nice one - from 1999 using Banach's Fixpoint Theorem.
-So most of the seminar will be spent talking about basic topology, namely complete metric spaces etc. The actual proof of the alternation hierarchy is then a simple diagonalisation argument using the Fixpoint Theorem and the Walukiewicz formulas that express whether or not an arbitrary mu-calculus formula of bounded alternation holds on a given structure.
+So most of the seminar will be spent talking about basic topology, namely complete metric spaces etc. The actual proof of the alternation hierarchy is then a simple diagonalization argument using the Fixpoint Theorem and the Walukiewicz formulas that express whether or not an arbitrary mu-calculus formula of bounded alternation holds on a given structure.

-Mittwoch, 19.11.2014: Stéphane Demri
+Wednesday, 19.11.2014: Stéphane Demri

 Verification of Linear-Time Properties on Flat Counter Systems